-The Town of Kenly had zero sanitary sewer overflows (SSOs) in 2024.
+The Town of Kenly had four sanitary sewer overflows (SSOs) in 2024.
+All 4 0verflows were on August 8, 2024 during Tropical Storm Debbie.

 What is Inflow/Infiltration (I&I)?

 I & I generally come from the unwanted introduction of groundwater and/or stormwater, which enters the sanitary sewer collection system through unintended openings in the system.
 These openings can be caused by a variety of problems such as: